hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 This method accepts one parameter, which may be either a string with the name of the strategy to be used as default, or an object in the same format as the route handler's [auth options](#route-configuration).

-Note that any routes added *before* `server.auth.default()` is called will not have the default applied to them.
-If you need to make sure that all routes have the default strategy applied, you must either call `server.auth.default()` before adding any of your routes, or set the default mode when registering the strategy.
+Note that all routes will have the default applied to them, even the ones added *before* `server.auth.default()` is called.

 ## <a name="route"></a> Route Configuration